CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 ## Input and output for mapper reducer and finalizer processes

-Although you are free to choose any output format for regular and race jobs, the output of mapper process should have a particular format since reducer processes will get this as their input.
+Although you are free to choose any output format for regular and race jobs, the output of mapper processes should have a particular format since reducer processes will get this as their input.
 This also holds for the output of a reducer process since this will be passed on to the finalizer.

-The "mapper" processes receive exactly the input that is set in the "input" property and are therefore basically the same as the regular jobs and race jobs.
+Mapper processes receive key-value pairs that are obtained from the json or via files or directories, as discussed above.
 The output however, should be a list of filenames, each written using the [Yothalot::Output](copernica-docs:Yothalot/cpp-output "Output") class if you are using C++ or [Yothalot\Output](copernica-docs:Yothalot/php-output "Output") class if you are using PHP.
 When the mapper process